 BLOOM has developed expertise and capacity on the specific topic of public subsidies.
 We address this issue from three approaches — which we believe complement each other — to achieve the same goal: the elimination of harmful fisheries subsidies as mandated by SDG 14.

-> Click on the images below to find out more on our campaigns & research program.
+> Click on the images below to find out more about our campaigns & research program.